A.

 Correct- He never has taken, and never will take such strong measures.

-24. When there is only one auxiliary to two principal Verbs it should be correctly associated with the both.
+24. When there is only one auxiliary to two principal Verbs it should be

 Incorrect- Ten candidates have passed one failed.